AICC/CMI-5_Spec_Current/cmi5_runtime.md

   </tr>
 <tr>
     <td><p><strong>Description: </strong>The launch mode determined by the LMS.
 There are three possible values:<br />
-      <ul><li>Normal<br/>"Normal" mode indicates to the AU that completion related data MUST be recorded in the LMS using xAPI statements.</li>
+      <ul><li>Normal<br/>Indicates to the AU that completion-related data MUST be recorded in the LMS using xAPI statements.</li>
-          <li>Browse<br/>"Browse" mode indicates to the AU that completion related data MUST NOT be recorded in the LMS using xAPI statements.
+          <li>Browse<br/>Indicates to the AU that completion-related data MUST NOT be recorded in the LMS using xAPI statements.
 When "Browse" mode is used, the AU SHOULD provide a user experience that allows the user to "look around" without judgement.</li>
-          <li>Review<br/>"Review" mode indicates to the AU that completion related data MUST NOT be recorded in the LMS using xAPI statements.
+          <li>Review<br/>Indicates to the AU that completion-related data MUST NOT be recorded in the LMS using xAPI statements.
 When "Review" mode is used, the AU SHOULD provide a user experience that allows the user to "revisit/review" already completed material.</li>
       </ul>
       <strong>LMS Required:</strong> Yes<br />
       <strong>AU Required:</strong> Yes<br />
       <strong>LMS Usage:  </strong>LMS MUST include a value for <strong><em>launchMode</em></strong>.<br />
       <strong>AU Usage: </strong>The AU MUST conform to the following based on the value of <strong><em>launchMode</em></strong><br />
       <ul><li>Normal<br/>The AU MUST record Initialized and Terminated verb statements.
-The AU MUST record other CMI-5 verb statements per the requirements defined in section 9.3 Verbs.</li>
+The AU MUST record other CMI-5 verb statements per the requirements defined in section 9.3 - Verbs.</li>
-      <li>Browse<br/>The The AU MUST record Initialized and Terminated verb statements.
+      <li>Browse<br/>The The AU MUST record "Initialized" and "Terminated" verb statements.
 The AU MUST NOT record other CMI-5 verb statements.</li>
-      <li>Review<br/>The The AU MUST record Initialized and Terminated verb statements.
+      <li>Review<br/>The The AU MUST record "Initialized" and "Terminated" verb statements.
 The AU MUST NOT record other CMI-5 verb statements.</li></ul>
       <strong>Data type: </strong>String<br />
       <strong>Value space: </strong>"Normal", "Browse" or "Review"<br />
       <strong>Sample value: </strong>"Normal"</p></td>